 Most problems with the anus will improve if you look after yourself.
 But if you have severe pain, the pain doesn’t improve in a few days, or you bleed from your bottom, it is important to seek medical advice.

 Ways to manage and prevent anal problems

 Good anal hygiene:

-- keep the anal area clean by washing with water every day.
-Do not use soaps as they will reduce the natural oils that protect the anus and may make the area dry and itchy.
-Use aqueous cream or a soap-free cleanser instead
+- Keep the anal area clean by washing with water every day.
+Don’t use soaps as they will reduce the natural oils that protect the anus and may make the area dry and itchy.
+Use aqueous cream or a soap-free cleanser instead.

-- avoid vigorous wiping with toilet paper as this may cause further chafing of the skin, which can become inflamed or infected
+- Avoid vigorous wiping with toilet paper because this may cause further chafing of the skin, which can become inflamed or infected.

 Good toilet practices: